All Episodes

 And that's because the regime's attempt to link him to Bain wasn't working then.

-If they don't disqualify him the way President Bush disqualified John Kerry, I think they'll he'll be able to win.
+If they don't disqualify him the way President Bush disqualified John Kerry, I think he'll be able to win.

-If Governor Romney looks strong month to month, a lot of conservative millionaires and billionaires are going to give to these super PACs in a way that may give Governor Romney a huge advantage.
+If Governor Romney looks strong month to month, a lot of conservative millionaires and billionaires are going to give to these super PACs in a way that may give Governor Romney a huge advantage, a huge advantage in money in the 9 to 12 states that will decide this.

-And again, that can help him survive as long as Democrats don't knock him out, I think he'll win.
+As long as the Democrats don't knock him out, I think he'll win.

 That's back in May.

-Because I don't think Halpern really wants Romney to win this and I don't think he wanted Romney to win it back in May.
+So Halperin was being upfront honest with his, I'll call them fears, because I don't think Halperin really wants Romney to win this, and I don't think he wanted Romney to win it back in May.

-But even back in May he had misgivings about the regime's campaign and if they didn't take Romney out on all this stuff Halpern was saying he's gonna win because Obama's got nothing here.
+And if they didn't take Romney out on all this stuff, Halperin was saying he's going to win because Obama's got nothing here.

-So they've given it their best shot and now they're going back to recycling earlier campaign strategies.
+So they've given it their best shot, and now they're going back to recycling earlier campaign strategies.

-They haven't disqualified Romney and that's what that debate last night was supposed to do foreign policy and it didn't happen.
+And that's what that debate last night was supposed to do, foreign policy.

 This is it.